StelianMorariu/Pawz/README.md

 - create a custom view for the loading state so we can encapsulate animation related code
 - ViewStates for the screens are similar and have duplicate states(loading,error), look into extracting some base state class
-- take advantage of the splashscreen to pre-fecth the list of breeds and download a random image for every breed to use as a cover image
+- take advantage of the splashscreen to pre-fetch the list of breeds and download a random image for every breed to use as a cover image